jasmine-rios/AWS-SAA-003/AWS-well-architected-framework.md

 - Anticipate and adopt new, more efficent hardware and software offerings
 - Use managed services
 - Reduce the downstream impact of your cloud workloads

+## Sustainability best practices

+- Region Selection
+- Alignment to demand
+- Software and architecture patterns
+- Data patterns
+- Hardware and services
+- Process and culture

+### Region Selection

+The choice of where you put your workload affects its KPIs, including performance, cost, and carbon footprint

+To improve these KPIs, you should choose Regions for your workloads based on business requirements and sustainability goals

+### Alignment to demand

+The way users consume your workloads and other resources can help you identify improvements to meet sustainability goals

+- Scale infrastructure with user load
+- Align SLAs with sustainability goals
+- Stop the creation and maintaince of unused assets
+- Optimize geographic placement of workloads for user locations
+- Optimize team member resources for activities performed
+- Implement buffering or throttling to flatten the demand curve

+### Sofware and Architecture Patterns

+### Data Patterns

+### Hardware and Services

+### Process and Culture